Trip To Bhojeshwar Shiva Temple in Bhojpur Bhopal

 History of Bhojeshwar Shiva Temple in Bhojpur

-Although the Bhojeshwar Temple was constructed by Paramara King Bhoja in his reign from (1010 AD- 1055AD) but Lord Shiva was worshipped here from the Mahabharata time.
-According to locals a Shiv Lingam was placed here by Pandavas as their mother Kunti was devotee of Lord Shiva.
+Although the Bhojeshwar Temple was constructed by Paramara King Bhoja in his reign from (1010 AD- 1055AD), Lord Shiva was worshipped here from the Mahabharata time.
+According to locals a Shiv Lingam was placed here by Pandavas as their mother Kunti was a devotee of Lord Shiva.
 This story could be true as the Bhimbetka (“sitting place of Bhima“) Rock Shelters which is associated with Bhima is only 24 Km from Bhojeshwar Temple.
-Locals also states that this was the same place where Kunti abandoned his elder son Karna (Karna was born before Kunti was married to King Pandu).
+Locals also state that this was the same place where Kunti abandoned his elder son Karna (Karna was born before Kunti was married to King Pandu).
 Even the construction of Shiva Temple at Bhojpur was commissioned by King Bhoja’s uncle Vakpati Munja in the year 976 AD but he was not able to complete the construction due to regular wars.
-The temple priest states that King Bhoja was suffering from skin disease (probably Leprosy) and some priest suggested his disease can be cured if he worship Lord Shiva from the water collected from 9 different rivers.
+The temple priest states that King Bhoja was suffering from skin disease (probably Leprosy) and some priest suggested his disease can be cured if he worships Lord Shiva from the water collected from 9 different rivers.

 There is another story that King Bhoja was cursed in his childhood as his mother died when he was at a small age and to remove that curse he has to worship Lord Shiva from the water of 9 different rivers.
 So King Bhoja constructed two dams near the temple site to hold the water of River Betwa and its tributary (Kaliasor River).
 He even constructed one dam at the main city of Bhopal to divert the water towards Bhojeshwar Temple.
 Devotees continued to pray Lord Shiva here throughout the 1000 years but the condition of the temple deteriorated with time.
 In 1951 the site was handed over to the Archaeological Survey of India for conservation.
-In the year 2006 the ASI team carried out the restoration of the monument and closed the ceiling with a new architectural component matching the original one.
-The Bhojeshwar Shiva Temple is under the protection of Archaeological Survey of India and since the temple is very close to the City of Bhopal it attracts large number of tourists.
-The temple also witness huge crowed on the auspicious day of Maha Shivratri and Naag Panchmani.
+In the year 2006, the ASI team carried out the restoration of the monument and closed the ceiling with a new architectural component matching the original one.
+The Bhojeshwar Shiva Temple is under the protection of Archaeological Survey of India and since the temple is very close to the City of Bhopal it attracts a large number of tourists.
+The temple also witnesses huge crowd on the auspicious day of Maha Shivratri and Naag Panchmani.
 The state government organizes Bhojpur Utsav, a cultural event in which many famous celebrities participate.
-The Bhojeshwar Shiv Temple also received the National Tourism Award for year 2013–14 for the “Best maintained and Disabled Friendly Monument”.
+The Bhojeshwar Shiv Temple also received the National Tourism Award for the year 2013–14 for the “Best maintained and Disabled Friendly Monument”.

 Design and Description of Bhojeshwar Shiva Temple in Bhojpur